Homeworks

 - Each homework is assigned when you have all (or at least most) of the required knowledge to complete it.
 In two cases, because of scheduling constraints, one or two problems may require knowledge from the lecture/discussion right after assignment.
 Either way you’ll have the knowledge for those problems by Wednesday.
 This is a long-winded way of saying: There is zero reason not to start the homework early

-Homework Logistics: How to submit
+Homework Logistics: How to submit (Not relevant in Fall 2025)

 - All homework solutions must be submitted electronically via Gradescope.
 Submit one PDF file for each numbered homework problem.
 Gradescope will not accept other file formats such as plain text, HTML, LaTeX source, or Microsoft Word (.doc or .docx).